Martchus/syncthingtray/README.md

 * Allows quickly switching between multiple Syncthing instances
 * Shows notifications via Qt or uses D-Bus notification daemon directly
 * Features a simple command line utility `syncthingctl` to check Syncthing status and trigger rescan/pause/resume/restart
+* Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
+  * rescan selected items
+  * rescan entire Syncthing directory
+  * pause/resume Syncthing directory
+  * also see screenshots
 * English and German localization

 ## Planned features
 The tray is still under development; the following features are planned:
 * Allow pausing/resuming directories
-* Integration in Dolphin file manager (first approach already done)
 * Show recently processed items
 * Improve notification handling
 * Create Plasmoid for Plasma 5 desktop